 How to Make Cinnamon Swirl Bread

 Today I’m teaching you how to become a bread baking master.
 This recipe is very similar to my sandwich bread recipe, but it’s a little sweeter.
-Follow my tips and soon you’ll bake homemade croissants (or croissant bread), bagels, cheese bread, and even star bread.
+Follow my tips and soon you’ll bake homemade croissants (or croissant bread), homemade bagels, cheese bread, and even star bread.
 With only a handful of basic ingredients, your kitchen will transform into a bread bakery!

 - Use Bread Flour: All-purpose flour doesn’t have enough strength to support the rise and structure of cinnamon swirl bread.
 Bread flour is sold right next to the all-purpose flour in the baking aisle and if you need some recipe inspiration with your leftover bread flour, try any of these recipes!